arduino/docs-content/content/hardware/10.mega/boards/mega-2560/datasheet/datasheet.md

 ## The Board

 Mega 2560 Rev3 is a successor board of Arduino Mega, it is dedicated to applications and projects that require large number of input output pins and the use cases which need high processing power.
-The Mega 2560 Rev3 comes with a much larger set of IOs when we compare it with traditional Uno board considering the form factor of both the boards.
+The Mega 2560 Rev3 comes with a much larger set of IOs when we compare it with the traditional Arduino® UNO board considering the form factor of both the boards.

 ### Application Examples